 - Beat in the vanilla;

-- Use a knife to loosen the marshmallow from the edges of the pan.
+- Allow to set for several hours.
+Once set, use a knife to loosen the marshmallow from the edges of the pan.